 Palos Heights real estate is some of the most expensive in Illinois, although Palos Heights house values don't compare to the most expensive real estate in the U.S.

-Palos Heights is a decidedly white-collar city, with fully 90.56% of the workforce employed in white-collar jobs, well above the national average.
+Unlike some cities, Palos Heights isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Palos Heights are a mix of both white- and blue-collar jobs.
 Overall, Palos Heights is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Palos Heights who work in office and administrative support (16.30%), management occupations (14.43%), and sales jobs (11.35%).
+There are especially a lot of people living in Palos Heights who work in management occupations (15.03%), office and administrative support (12.36%), and sales jobs (11.77%).

 Also of interest is that Palos Heights has more people living here who work in computers and math than 95% of the places in the US.

-In Palos Heights, a lot of people use the train to get to work every day though Palos Heights is a relatively small city.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Palos Heights has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

-Palos Heights is one of the most well-educated cities in the nation.
-43.36% of adults in Palos Heights have at least a bachelor's degree.
-Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.
+The education level of Palos Heights ranks among the highest in the nation.
+Of the 25-and-older adult population in Palos Heights, 44.88% have at least a bachelor's degree.
+The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The people who call Palos Heights home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Palos Heights residents report their race to be White, followed by Asian.
-Important ancestries of people in Palos Heights include German, Polish, Italian, and Dutch.
+The greatest number of Palos Heights residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Palos Heights include Irish, German, Polish, Italian, and Dutch.

 The most common language spoken in Palos Heights is English.
 Other important languages spoken here include Polish and Spanish.